Tangkahan Elephant Sanctuary Travel Guide (Sumatra Indonesia)

-One of the main activities here is the Tangkahan elephant washing, where you can bathe and scrub a Sumatran elephant in the river.
+One of the main activities here is the Tangkahan elephant washing, where you can bathe and scrub a Sumatra elephant in the river.

-Sadly they weren’t doing this when we visited, because it was during the coronavirus pandemic and we were the only tourists.
+Sadly they weren’t doing the elephant washing when we visited, because it was during the coronavirus pandemic and we were the only visitors.

 We’ll have to come back for this sometime!

 We booked a Tangkahan half day tour through our hotel, and one of the things it included was a lunch by the riverside.

 They made a hilarious jungle crown for Intan using fern leaves, and then fixed a meal for us that included fresh fruit, veggies, rice, chicken, and fish.

 It was fun, and the scenery at the river was amazing.
 The water was a clear turquoise color.

 • Tangkahan Waterfalls